Capillary/api-documentation/source/includes/_org.md

 ### Request Parameters
 Parameter | Description
 --------- | -----------
-org id* | Provide the org id to which you want to add a new source
+org id* | Provide the org id to which you want to add a new source.

 ## Update Source Account Details